Valerian (emperor): Origins and rise to power

-Unlike many of the would-be emperors and rebels who vied for imperial power during the Crisis of the Third Century of the Roman Empire, Valerian was of a noble and traditional senatorial family.
-Details of his early life are sparse, except for his marriage to Egnatia Mariniana, with whom he had two sons: later emperor Publius Licinius Egnatius Gallienus and Licinius Valerianus.
+Unlike many of the would-be emperors and rebels who vied for imperial power during the Crisis of the Third Century, Valerian was of a noble and traditional senatorial family.
+Details of his early life are sparse, except for his marriage to Egnatia Mariniana, with whom he had two sons: Publius Licinius Egnatius Gallienus (his co-emperor and later successor) and Licinius Valerianus.

-He was Consul for the first time either before 238 AD as a Suffectus or in 238 as an Ordinarius.
+Valerian was consul for the first time either before AD 238 as a Suffectus or in 238 as an Ordinarius.
 In 238 he was princeps senatus, and Gordian I negotiated through him for senatorial acknowledgement for his claim as emperor.
 In 251 AD, when Decius revived the censorship with legislative and executive powers so extensive that it practically embraced the civil authority of the emperor, Valerian was chosen censor by the Senate, though he declined to accept the post.
 During the reign of Decius he was left in charge of affairs in Rome when that prince left for his ill-fated last campaign in Illyricum.
-Under Trebonianus Gallus he was appointed dux of an army probably drawn from the garrisons of the German provinces which seems to have been ultimately intended for use in a war against the Persians.
+Under Trebonianus Gallus, Valerian was appointed dux of an army probably drawn from the garrisons of the German provinces which seems to have been ultimately intended for use in a war against the Persians.

-However, when Trebonianus Gallus had to deal with the rebellion of Aemilianus in 253 AD it was to Valerian he turned for assistance in crushing the attempted usurpation.
+However, when Trebonianus Gallus had to deal with the rebellion of Aemilianus in 253 AD, he turned to Valerian for assistance in crushing the attempted usurpation.
 Valerian headed south but was too late: Gallus was killed by his own troops, who joined Aemilianus before Valerian arrived.
 The Raetian soldiers then proclaimed Valerian emperor and continued their march towards Rome.
-Upon his arrival in September, Aemilianus's legions defected, killing Aemilianus and proclaiming Valerian emperor.
+Upon his arrival in September, Aemilianus's legions defected, killed him and proclaimed Valerian emperor.
 In Rome, the Senate quickly acknowledged Valerian.